Minds-On-Design-Lab/Giving-Impact-API/readme.md

 Authentication requires a valid API Key for the account as well as providing a User-Agent.

 * API Key - A string provided by Giving Impact.
 Keys are unique to a subscribing account.
-* User-Agent - A string describing the site or application using the API.
+* User-Agent - A string describing your site or application that is using the API.

 Both are provided as headers as follows: